-Students must report to the Dean of Nursing in writing, any change in their criminal background or current status within 24 hours of occurrence (includes new citations and/or charges regardless of the pending or final adjudication).
+Students must report to the Program Director or Campus President in writing, any change in their criminal background or current status within 24 hours of occurrence (includes new citations and/or charges regardless of the pending or final adjudication).
 Students who fail to report any new citation or charge may be dismissed from the program.

-- 2. The applicant must submit to and pass a drug screen and must be in the student file prior to starting the program.
-Inconclusive test results, to include a dilute and/or insufficient sample, will require the applicant to be retested within 24 hours at his/her expense at a college-designated collection center.
+2. The applicant must submit to and pass a drug screen and must be in the student file prior to starting the program.
+Inconclusive test results, to include a dilute and/or insufficient sample, will require the applicant to be retested within 24 hours at his/her expense at the College's designated collection center.
 A second inconclusive test result, to include a dilute and/or insufficient sample will be considered a positive drug screen.
 Students will not be granted admission to the nursing program with a positive, insufficient, dilute, or inconclusive test result.
 Random drug and alcohol testing may be done throughout the program.
 Failure to comply or the inability to provide a sample within one hour of the requested random drug/alcohol test may result in program dismissal.
 A dilute or insufficient sample result on a random drug screen will be considered a positive result.
-The student may be dropped from the program as per the Nursing Substance Abuse and Drug Screening policy. - 3.
-Basic Life Support (BLS) for Healthcare Providers certification by the American Heart Association must remain current while the student is enrolled in the nursing program.
-The College must maintain a current signed copy of the student's CPR card within the student file.
-Students are required to have their CPR card on them at all times during class, laboratory, and clinical activities.
-If the CPR card expires during the nursing program, the student may not participate in any clinical activities and may be dropped from the program.
-Missed clinical experiences will be considered an unexcused absence and may result in failure of the course.
+The student may be dropped from the program as per the Substance Abuse and Drug Screening policy.